carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

     - Presence of SQL code
     - Presence of a script
 - Pay for what you use, based on the number of rules you have and requests your applications receive.
-- Use Case: A website runs on Amazon EC2 instances in an Auto Scaling group behind an Application Load Balancer (ALB) which serves as an origin for an Amazon CloudFront distribution.
+- Use Case: A website runs on Amazon EC2 instances behind an Application Load Balancer (ALB) which serves as an origin for an Amazon CloudFront distribution.
 An AWS WAF is being used to protect against SQL injection attacks.
 A review of security logs revealed an external malicious IP that needs to be blocked from accessing the website.
-What should a solutions architect do to protect the application? ==> Create a Rule to block request based on the malicious IP addresses.
+How to protect the application? ==> Create a Rule to block request based on the malicious IP addresses.

 ### AWS Firewall Manager

 ![AWS Firewall Manager](https://d1.awsstatic.com/products/firewall-manager/product-page-diagram_AWS-Firewall-Manager%402x%20(1)1.ad6bf5281dc2c33c0493e9988e3504dd1590eaa2.png)

-- Use AWS Firewall Manager to centrally configure and manage Firewall Rules across an Organization: AWS WAF rules, AWS Shield Advanced, Network Firewall rules, and Route 53 DNS Firewall Rules
+- Use AWS Firewall Manager to **centrally configure and manage Firewall Rules across an Organization**: AWS WAF rules, AWS Shield Advanced, Network Firewall rules, and Route 53 DNS Firewall Rules
 - Use case: Meet Gov regulations to deploy AWS WAF rule to block traffic from embargoed countries across accounts and resources

 ### AWS GuardDuty

+- Keywords: Protection for Anomalous Behaviour

 ![AWS GuardDuty](https://d1.awsstatic.com/Security/Amazon-GuardDuty/Amazon-GuardDuty_HIW.057a144483974cb73ab5f3f87a50c7c79f6521fb.png)

+- A treat detection service that applys **machine learning** that monitors for compromised accounts, anomalous baheviour and malware
-- Read VPC Flow Logs, DNS Logs, and CloudTrail events.
-Apply machine learning algorithms and anomaly detections to discover threats
+- Once it is activated, it monitors continously: VPC Flow Logs, DNS Logs, and CloudTrail events.
-- Can protect against CryptoCurrency attacks
+- Use case: CryptoCurrency attacks protection.

 ### Amazon Inspector

+- Keywords: Protection for Software vulnerabilities and Network Exposure

 ![Amazon Inspector](https://d1.awsstatic.com/reInvent/re21-pdp-tier1/amazon-inspector/Amazon-Inspector_HIW%402x.c26d455cb7e4e947c5cb2f9a5e0ab0238a445227.png)

-- Automated Security Assessment service for **EC2 instances** by installing an agent in the OS of EC2 instance.
+- Automated Security Assessment service running **EC2 instances** (via agent) that evalus resources for software vulnerabilities and uninteded network exposure.
-- Inspector comes with pre-defined rules packages:
+- The inspector comes with pre-defined rules packages:
   - `Network Reachability` rules package checks for unintended network accessibility of EC2 instances
   - `Host Assessment rules` package checks for vulnerabilities and insecure configurations on EC2 instance.
 Includes Common Vulnerabilities and Exposures (CVE), Center for Internet Security (CIS) Operating System configuration benchmarks, and security best practices.

 ### Amazon Macie

+- Keywords: Protect sensitive data

 ![Amazon Macie](https://d1.awsstatic.com/reInvent/reinvent-2022/macie/Product-Page-Diagram_Amazon-Macie.a51550cca0a731ba2e4a26e8463ed5f5a81202e3.png)